hypernormalisation/zeal/ret_prios.md

 ```
 is going to be a fine prio system for almost any situation against undead you find yourself in.
 For non-undead, just trim Holy Wrath off the bottom.

+Note: this document uses the term "cast sequence" to describe the series of casts that a deterministic tool like the sim uses at given settings.
+It has *nothing to do* with `/castsequence` in the WoW API, or with one-button macros.

 ## Prio Tooling

 Sulis' new ret prioritiser tool lets us quickly evaluate priorities across a variety of fight lengths.